edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 - make sure disable / reset flows are deliberate
 - add backup codes so users don't get stranded when they lose a device

-I'm intentionally leaving recovery codes out of this walkthrough so the core TOTP flow stays easy to follow.
+I'm intentionally leaving recovery codes and more complex logic / edge-cases out of this walkthrough so the core TOTP flow stays easy to follow.

 ## Testing the flow